College of Education and Human Development

 Emphasis areas

-All students pursuing a PhD in kinesiology will need to select their emphasis area and faculty advisor prior to applying.
-Students should review the following emphasis area options and the associated faculty and labs.
-They should choose an emphasis area that aligns with their future career goals and research interests.
+All students pursuing a kinesiology PhD will select their emphasis area and faculty advisor prior to applying.
+Students should review the emphasis area options and the associated faculty below for more information.
+Make sure to choose an emphasis area that aligns with your future career goals and research interests.

 Emphasis: Biomechanics and neuromotor control Emphasis: Biomechanics and neuromotor control